For Immediate Release

 Press Contact: Robert Edson

-For more information on how Analytic Services can assist your organization with security, antiterrorism, and law enforcement technical and operational capabilities, please contact us.
+For more information on how Analytic Services can assist your organization with emergency preparedness/response, resilience, and other public health solutions contact us.

 Analytic Services is a not-for-profit public service institute dedicated to informing decisions that shape the Nation’s future.
 We provide objective studies and analyses for issues concerning national and homeland security, and to other select public policy communities.
 Capabilities are delivered through our ANSER operating unit, the Applied Systems Thinking (ASysT) Institute, and the Homeland Security Studies and Analysis Institute, a federally funded research and development center, operated on behalf of the Department of Homeland Security.